 ABOUT CHRISTOPHER CASTELLANI

 Christopher Castellani‘s fourth novel, Leading Men, for which he received a Guggenheim Fellowship, was published by Viking in 2019.
 The novel explores the complex relationship between Frank Merlo and Tennessee Williams.
 Castellani is also the author of the novels All This Talk of Love, The Saint of Lost Things, and A Kiss from Maddalena.
-His collection of essays on point of view in fiction, The Art of Perspective, was published by Graywolf in 2016.
-He is currently on the faculty of Bread Loaf Writers’ Conference and the MFA Program for Writers at Warren Wilson College.
+His collection of essays on point of view in fiction, The Art of Perspective: Who Tells the Story, was published by Graywolf Press in 2016.
+He is currently on the faculty of the Bread Loaf Writers’ Conference and the MFA Program for Writers at Warren Wilson College.
 He lives in Boston, where he is artistic director of GrubStreet.